ZahraArj/SLAM-papers/12_Bayes'_theorem.md

  - Probability is the percentage that a success occur. (probability of x (given θ))
  - Likelihood is the probability (conditional probability) of an event (a set of success) occur by knowing the probability of a success occur. (given that x was observed)
  * Probability attaches to possible results; likelihood attaches to hypotheses.
+ * Probability refers to the occurrence of future events, while a likelihood refers to past events with known outcomes.
 ```
    <p align="center">
     <img src="https://user-images.githubusercontent.com/46463022/132373331-58fc126b-6eb6-4561-a219-501574f1a5cd.png" width="500">